 I note that these tax benefits for IRAs are ONLY available outside of the United States.
 Using a blocker corporation subjects you to tax at the corporate level.
 See: How to invest your IRA into offshore hedge funds and active businesses.

-I hope you’ve found this article on what we can learn from Mitt Romney’s IRA to be helpful.
-For more information on moving your retirement account offshore, please contact us below by filling out the form, Thank you.
+I hope you’ve found this article on What we can learn from Mitt Romney’s IRA to be helpful.
+For more information on moving your retirement account offshore, please contact us here.

 Like Our Articles?